Background

 A Time to Live (TTL) field controls how long each record is valid

-On JVM level the DNS cache TTL is infinite by default for on-premise and 30 seconds for SaaS environments.
+- on RunMyJobs On-Premise the DNS cache TTL is infinite by default

 Instructions

-To flush the cache on Windows issue ipconfig /flushdns (or Clear-DnsClientCache in powershell)
+- on Windows systems issue ipconfig /flushdns (or Clear-DnsClientCache in powershell)

 networkaddress.cache.ttl=60

-To test settings issue following in Scripting > Shell
+To verify settings issue following in Scripting > Shell

 import java.net.InetAddress;